 When a student is stuck, you must put your psychologist hat on for a moment and help him/her to see where negative beliefs and thought patterns cause obstacles to success.
 Oftentimes we want to blame our circumstances, our lack of ability, lack of time, etc. but the true problem is our mindset.

 The biggest obstacles happen between the ears.

 20. Let Go Of The Idea That a Student’s Success Reflects On You

 It is so much easier to facilitate learning when you aren’t wrapped up in the outcome.
 I realize this is far easier said than done, in both teaching and parenting.
 We want to know that our own tactics are producing results.
 In some cases funding, evaluations, and promotions are dependent on how the class performs.

 Teachers who are less “emotionally” invested in a student’s failure will not get as angry or frustrated when things don’t go as planned.
 It is easier to develop a safe environment for failing when you are the neutral (but compassionate) supporter, rather than someone who is holding your breath on the outcome of the project.
 It’s a balance of care and at the same time, a healthy detachment that keeps you free from your own worry and stress.

-This is a cross-post from opencolleges.edu.au; image attribution flickr user vancouverfilmschool
+This post has been republished from an earlier post; this post is a cross-post from opencolleges.edu.au; image attribution flickr user vancouverfilmschool